arcanistzed/pdf-sheet/README.md

 In order to automatically fill out the sheet with values, you will need a JS Object mapping of the PDF fields to the values on your character sheet.
 This is known as a "mapping" and can be edited in the module settings.

+If a mapping has been created for your system, you can select it with the dropdown to load it in.

 **TIP:** Install [Ace Library](https://foundryvtt.com/packages/acelib) if you want to use a proper editor to work on creating your mapping.

 The mapping is formatted like this: